Ferranti Argus: Prototype Argus

 Ferranti continued development of the system, and during 1958 they completed a prototype of a commercial product which they showed publicly for the first time at the Olympia in November.
 This machine used new circuitry that ran at the much faster rate of 500 kHz.
 The name "Argus" (from the Greek God of that name) was assigned the next year, keeping with the Ferranti tradition of using Greek names for their computers.
 They selected Argus as this was the all-seeing god, appropriate for a machine that would be tasked with controlling complex systems.

 The new system had a number of differences from the hearing aid machine.
 Among these was the introduction of interrupts to better handle timing of various events.
 The earlier machine was so slow that these sorts of issues were dealt with simply by checking every physical input in a loop, but with the much faster performance of the new design this was no longer appropriate as most of the tests would reveal no changes and thus be wasted.
 These sorts of tasks were now controlled by interrupts, so the device could indicate when its data was ready to be processed.
-The system added core memory for temporary storage, replacing the flip-flops from the earlier system, and a plugboard for programming.
+The system added core memory for temporary storage, replacing the flip-flops from the earlier system, and added a plugboard for programming.